REVIEW: SOLIDSTEEL S5-3 HI-FI RACK

-We were first introduced to the Italian brand Solidsteel by way of their impressive SS6 speaker stands.
-A few weeks ago we took delivery of their S5-3 hi-fi rack to see how the upper level of their introductory range performs.
+We were first introduced to the Italian brand SolidSteel by way of their impressive SS6 speaker stands.
+A few weeks ago we took delivery of their S5-3 hi-fi rack to see how the upper lever of their introductory range performs.

 S5-3 hi-fi rack

 The company name SolidSteel MC Group has existed since 1990, and the MC Group project was inspired by the company founder Moreno Conti who, unfortunately, passed away in 2013.

 The SolidSteel story starts in Pescara, Italy where a young enthusiast for records and engines worked for the illustrious family company, Conti.
 At the time Conti was the official supplier of silencers for Ducati motorcycles, in Bologna.

 During this period Moreno learned the skills of precise metal craftsmanship.
 In particular, the testing of the various possible uses of the best machines of the time for the sector.
 Additionally, he gained experience with the most sophisticated and accurate techniques of open-flame welding.

 Fast-forward to the late 80s and prototypes of SolidSteel furniture were tested and shown to trusted friends, acquaintances, local enthusiasts and audiophile technicians.
 The first results were more than encouraging.
 With the support of his wife, Dora, Moreno went into business.

 Now, the modern SolidSteel MC Group is composed of Gaetano and Manfredi Conti, sons of Moreno and Dora.